ztrabzada1988/instaMovie/README.md

 ##InstaMovie
 <h2>About</h2>
 A movie synopsis search engine.
-Hear about a cool new game, but want to get a quick synopsis/summary?
+Hear about a cool MOVIE, but want to get a quick synopsis/summary?
 This app lets you search for movies and find out what it's all about.

 ## Live: